Discover what's on in Whyalla, districts

 Tanderra Craft Village

-Saturday, September 10, Tanderra Craft Village, Lincoln Highway, Port Augusta Rd, 10am-3pm; variety of stalls and shops with a wide range of products.
+Saturday and Sunday, September 24 and 25, Tanderra Craft Village, Lincoln Highway, Port Augusta Rd, 10am-3pm; variety of stalls and shops with a wide range of products.
 Stall bookings phone Kitty 0481 233 983 or via Facebook page.

-Saturday, September 10, One Stop Foodland, Flinders Avenue, 8am-1pm, help fundraise when you drop in for some delicious bacon and egg sandwiches, sausages and burgers.

 COLOURING FUN